Monday, August 31, 2009

 Even in a fireman's parade, many participants brought their kids dressed in miniature uniforms (photo, right)

-Nowhere was this more obvious than in the rural indigenous MAM community we had the honor to visit in Espunuja.
+Nowhere was this more obvious than in the rural indigenous Mayan community we had the honor to visit in Espunuja.

 We arrived atop a long winding road that was barely navigable by our van and most of our group had to hike up to reduce the weight of the van.